taomo-eo/docs/Voting-Mechanism/How-Voting-Works-in-NEOv0.5.md

 2. Right-click on the account -> `Vote`.

-3. In the Candidates field, enter the *Public Key*(found on the consensus node page) of the candidate to vote.
+3. In the Candidates field, enter the *Public Key* (found on the consensus node page) of the candidates you wish to vote for.
 You can enter multiple public keys separated by Line feeds.
 Note that each line cannot contain spaces, as shown in the following image:

    <img src="https://raw.githubusercontent.com/taomo-eo/docs/master/Becoming_Consensus_Node/img/votemulti-EN.png" width="725">